-The University Hospital board may hold a closed session to talk about patientcare programs.
+The University of Colorado hospital board may hold closed sessions to talk about patient-care programs.

-The Colorado Parole Board can meet in executive session to discuss individuals, but has to vote in public.
+The Colorado Parole Board can meet in executive session to discuss individuals, but votes must be in public.

 Local school boards may meet in executive session to discuss individual students if disclosure would adversely affect the person(s) involved.
+Minutes of school board executive sessions must indicate the topic of discussion as well as the amount of time each topic was discussed.
+Electronic recordings of school board executive sessions must be retained for at least 90 days.